AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 After permissions are in place, complete the [configuration workflow](#configure-your-azure-connection).

-### Azure access and permissions

-Before proceeding, confirm the following with your Azure administrator:

-- Adobe has been granted read access to the **container** (Blob) or **filesystem** (ADLS Gen2) where audience files are stored.
-See [Set up Azure permissions](#set-up-azure-permissions).
-- Azure audience sourcing is available in your region (NA, EMEA, ANZ).
-If Azure sourcing is not yet available in your region, contact your Adobe account representative.

 ### Prepare your audience data

 Your audience files must conform to the **[Audience Sourcing Specification (v1.2)](https://cdn.experienceleague.adobe.com/assets/Adobe-Enterprise-Docs/real-time-cdp-collaboration.en/main/help/assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.2.pdf)** before sourcing begins.